How To Hang An Interior Door

 Make sure your door is going to fit into the opening.
 Measure the height of the opening, and then measure the width at both the top and the bottom.
 Next, check each side with a level.
 The sides don’t have to be perfectly plumb (they rarely are), but they do have to be close enough to allow adequate room for your door.

-If your rough opening is 1/2 in. bigger than your door but the sides of the opening are each 1/2 in. out of plumb, that opening is not big enough to hang your door properly.
+If your rough opening is a 1/2 inch bigger than your door but the sides of the opening are each a 1/2 inch out of plumb, that opening is not big enough to hang your door properly.
 Finally, check to see if the walls are plumb.

 Level the floor

 The most critical step of any door installation is making sure the bottom of each doorjamb is at the proper height.
 If you’re installing a door on a finished floor and the floor isn’t level, you’ll have to cut a little off the bottom of one of the jambs.

 Use a level to check the floor.
 Rest a level across the opening and level it with one or more shims.
 Mark the shim at the thickest point, and measure the thickness of the shim at the mark.
 That’s exactly how much you’ll need to cut off the jamb at the opposite side of the opening.

 Cut down the high side of the jamb

 Our pro uses a circular saw to cut down jambs when they need it.
 He installs an 80-tooth blade in his saw to prevent tearing out the wood veneer.
 It’s easy to cut off the wrong jamb, so make sure you cut the jamb that rests on the high side of the floor.
 It’s the one on the opposite side of the opening where you marked your shim.
 A rafter square works great as a saw guide.

 Attach temporary blocks to the jamb